veasia/revX/README.md

 ### Version 1.0

 - It adds the revX pixel on different pages
-- Use a set of reusable functions
+- Use a set of re-usable functions

-### Known limitations from The Trade Desk
+### Known limitations

 - Some parameters might not be present on client's website.
 - Extra work might be needed to configure some parameters.